Processes and Jobs

 You've launched processes, you've viewed processes, now you will learn to terminate processes!
 In Linux, this is done using the aggressively-named kill command.
 With default options (which is all we'll cover in this level), kill will terminate a process in a way that gives it a chance to get its affairs in order before ceasing to exist.

-Let's say you had a pesky sleep process (sleep is a program that simply hanges out for the number of seconds specified on the commandline, in this case, 1337 seconds) that you launched in another terminal, like so:
+Let's say you had a pesky sleep process (sleep is a program that simply hangs out for the number of seconds specified on the commandline, in this case, 1337 seconds) that you launched in another terminal, like so:

 hacker@dojo:~$ sleep 1337